 Baptistery of Neon

-The Baptistery of Neon is a great example of mosaics of with a Hellenic-Roman influence, in contrast with the Byzantine style found in most other Ravenna mosaics.
+The Baptistery of Neon is a great example of mosaics with a Hellenic-Roman influence, in contrast with the Byzantine style found in most other Ravenna mosaics.

 This is probably the earliest well-preserved baptistery building in the world, dating back to the 5th century.
 Blue and golden mosaics decorate the whole ceiling and the main theme represented is the Baptism of Christ, with a white dove and the personification of the river Jordan, depicted as a bearded man.